-- RG 000.124 In contrast to similar provisions relating to Australian market licences (s794C) and CS facility licences (s823C), we may take a risk-based approach to the frequency of the assessments and we are not obliged to conduct annual assessments.
-It is open to us to conduct partial assessments, focusing only on certain aspects of the ADTR licensee's operations and governance. - As soon as practicable after doing an assessment, we must give a written report on the assessment to the ADTR licensee.
+- We may then serve a notice under s30 of the Australian Securities and Investments Commission Act 2001 asking for documents we need to see - · We may also send written questions - We may contact an overseas regulatory authority for additional information if you are also regulated overseas - We will review the documents and written answers you provide us and analyse the results - We may also take into account any information and reports that we think are appropriate - · We will send you a draft report of our findings - We will finalise our report - We will send copies of the report to the Minister and you - ASIC has discretion to publish the report in any way.
+In some cases, we may also issue a media release about the report - RG 249.122 We may take a risk-based approach to the frequency of the assessments and we are not obliged to conduct annual assessments.
+It is open to us to conduct partial assessments, focusing only on certain aspects of the ADTR licensee's operations and governance. - RG 249.123 As soon as practicable after doing an assessment, we must give a written report on the assessment to the ADTR licensee.
 We may give a copy of the report to the Minister.
-We will normally publish such reports. - RG 000.126 If an assessment, or part of an assessment, relates to any other person's affairs to a material extent, we may, at the person's request or on our own initiative, give the person a copy of the report on the assessment or the relevant part of the report. - RG 000.127 Our assessment will take into account the fact that your obligations are ongoing and cannot be assessed at a single moment in time.
+We will normally publish such reports. - RG 249.124 If an assessment, or part of an assessment, relates to any other person's affairs to a material extent, we may, at the person's request or on our own initiative, give the person a copy of the report on the assessment or the relevant part of the report. - RG 249.125 Our assessment will take into account the fact that your obligations are ongoing and cannot be assessed at a single moment in time.
 We will use your annual report (to be provided under Rule 2.6.1 of the derivative trade repository rules) for background when conducting an assessment.

-RG 000.128 In conducting our assessments, we will also take into account any relevant standards and recommendations promulgated by international regulatory bodies such as CPSS and IOSCO, including most notably the CPSS-IOSCO Principles and associated disclosure framework and assessment methodology, as in force from time to time.
+RG 249.126 In conducting our assessments, we will also take into account any relevant standards and recommendations made by international regulatory bodies such as CPMI and IOSCO, including most notably the CPMI-IOSCO Principles and the associated disclosure framework and assessment methodology, as in force from time to time.

-Appendix 1: CPSS-IOSCO Principles for financial market infrastructures
+Appendix 1: CPMI-IOSCO Principles for financial market infrastructures

-Table 2: CPSS-IOSCO principles relevant to trade repositories
+Table 2: CPMI-IOSCO Principles relevant to trade repositories